webdizz/centos-java8/README.md

-centos-java8-sshd
+centos-java8
 ============

-A docker build of the latest CentOS release with updates applied, and java 8 installed and SSHD included.
+A docker build of the latest CentOS release with updates applied, and java 8 installed.

 Description:
 -------------

-- CentOS 6.5 + Oracle Java 8 + SSHD
+- CentOS 6.5 + Oracle Java 8

 Versions:
 -------------